radiantearth/stac-spec/best-practices.md

 Fields that have only one or a handful of values are also great to summarize.
 Collections with a single satellite may use a single [`gsd`](item-spec/common-metadata.md#instrument) field in the summary, and it's quite useful for users to know that all data is going to be the same resolution.
-Similarly it's useful to know the names of all the [`platform`s](item-spec/common-metadata.md#instrument) that are used in the collection.
+Similarly it's useful to know the names of all the [`platform` values](item-spec/common-metadata.md#instrument) that are used in the collection.

-It makes much less sense to summarize fields that have numerous different discrete values that can't easily be represented in a range.
+It is less useful to summarize fields that have numerous different discrete values that can't easily be represented in a range.
 These will mostly be string values, when there aren't just a handful of options.
 For example if you had a 'location' field that gave 3 levels of administrative region (like 'San Francisco, California, United States') to help people understand more intuitively where a shot was taken.
 If your collection has millions of items, or even hundreds, you don't want